payloadcms/payload/packages/plugin-cloud/README.md

 NOTE: If your Payload config already has an email with transport, this will take precedence over Payload Cloud's email service.

+### From Domain

+After configuring, ensure that the `from` email address is from a domain you have access to.
+Payload Cloud will automatically give you permissions to use your deployed domain with the value available in `process.env.PAYLOAD_CLOUD_DEFAULT_DOMAIN`.
+If you have custom domains, your custom domains will also be whitelisted.
+Attempting to send from a domain you do not have access to will not succeed.

 ### Optional configuration

 If you wish to opt-out of any Payload cloud features, the plugin also accepts options to do so.